View All

 Now that you understand its strengths and weaknesses, let’s assess your knowledge with a small quiz.

-1. What is the key characteristic of a linear search algorithm?
+1. What is linear search?

 a) O(1)